LemurPwned/cmtj-server/README.md

 # CMTJ SERVER

-Contains the Engine from `cmtj` library to service demo requests.
+The processing engine and the API for some functionalities from `cmtj` library.
+Only basic services are implemented now.
+The database used is `leveldb`.
 ## Building the image
+Place all the `.hpp` files from the `cmtj` library in the folder named `third` (you need to create it in the root of the repository), so that the files may be copied into the container.
-Build the image first:
+Build the image, using the provided Dockerfile:
 ```bash
 docker build -t cmtj-server
 ```